 Overview

-It's important to treat a broken hand as soon as possible.
-Otherwise, the bones might not heal in proper alignment, which might affect your ability to do everyday activities, such as writing or buttoning a shirt.
-Early treatment will also help minimize pain and stiffness.
+It's important to treat a broken hand right away.
+If not treated, the bones may not heal correctly.
+This makes everyday tasks, such as writing or buttoning a shirt, difficult.
+Early treatment also helps lessen pain and stiffness.

 Hand and wrist bones

-Your wrist is made up of eight small bones (carpal bones) plus two long bones in your forearm — the radius and the ulna.
-Each finger consists of one hand bone (metacarpal) and three finger bones (phalanges), while each thumb consists of one metacarpal bone and two phalanges.
+Your hand is made up of bones called metacarpals and phalanges.
+Each finger consists of one hand bone, called a metacarpal bone, and three finger bones, called phalanges.
+The thumb consists of one metacarpal bone and two phalanges.

 Symptoms

-• Severe pain that might worsen when gripping or squeezing or moving your hand
+- Severe pain that may worsen when gripping or squeezing or moving your hand or wrist.

 When to call a doctor

-If you think you might have a broken hand, see a doctor immediately, especially if you have numbness, swelling or trouble moving your fingers.
-A delay in diagnosis and treatment can lead to poor healing, decreased range of motion and decreased grip strength.
+If you think you might have a broken hand, see a healthcare professional right away.
+If you have numbness, swelling or trouble moving your fingers, seek medical care right away.
+Delaying diagnosis and treatment can lead to poor healing, reduced range of motion and weaker grip strength.

 Causes